blazaid/Pynetics/docs/source/examples/ones_counting.rst

 The dependent aspect of our problem is the answer to the question: how can we tell our algorithm how good an individual is?
-This is where the fitness comes into play, which we have implemented as follows:
+This is where the fitness comes into play.

+The fitness can be any function that receives an object (representing an individual) and returns a float value where, the higher the value, the fitter the individual.
+We have implemented ours as follows.

 .. code-block:: python

-    def fitness(genotype):
+def fitness(phenotype):
-        return sum(genotype.genes) / len(genotype)
+    return sum(phenotype) / len(phenotype)

 This function returns a value that goes from 0 to 1 being 0 the worst that evolution has been able to create and 1 totally fit.
 In fact, any function that